kalvinparker/secure-gemini/SECURITY.md

 4. Keep you informed of our progress.
 I will coordinate with you on the public disclosure of the vulnerability after a fix has been released.

 I am committed to a transparent and timely response.
 Thank you for helping to keep this project secure.

+## Repository

+Repository: `secure-gemini`

+Primary contacts / maintainers: update `README.md` with the appropriate email or team contact for this repository.